My Non-Negotiable Essentials (5+ years of CKD + IF) Part 2/3

 Dessicated coconuts are the most versatile form of fats one could imagine.
 It ticks ALL the objective criteria(s) that I have listed in Part one.
 Chiefly among them is flexible/multiple-use-cases on both savoury and dessert feature meals.It doesn’t require cooking, nor refrigeration.
 The only thing I would not do is to cook under intense heat considering its already dry form.
 Another thing I’ve learned for the years is that you do need plenty of water especially if the majority of a meal is composed from it.
 Otherwise it will dry up your dish, but not as bad as coconut flours.

 Next is coconut flours.
 A close second to desiccated.
 I ranked them slightly below here for a reason that being a much finer grind/form of coconut “meat” – more amount of water is needed here.
-These flours soak up water so much that will create a “drag” to your dish almost instantly, no matter what.
-What this means ultimately is to remain aware, there is slight risk for throat dryness if your dish do not feature much liquid content.
-Hence, a warranted note.
+These flours soak up water so much that will create a “drag” to your dish almost instantly.
+The dryness here also becomes a slight risk for accidental scratching the windpipe.
+Hence, something fluid and creamy is essential in savoury meal.

 Coconut Creams, are next in line.
-Depending on the brand and type of additive and/or thickeners that one is sensitive to – it remains prudent I believe to check over the ingredients, and truly self-journal what or which brands you tried over the years.
-And try to reflect if any – distinction to any gut distension and/or stress that may (or may not) follows.
+Depending on the brand and type of additive and/or thickeners that one is sensitive to – it remains prudent to check over the ingredients especially guar gums.
+Gut distension and/or stress may (or may not) follows.

 As Summary